backdrop-contrib/mailchimp/modules/mailchimp_campaign/README.txt

   campaign
 3. Click Save as draft

-Once saved as a draft, the new campaign will be available in both Drupal and MailChimp as a draft until it is sent.
+Once saved as a draft, the new campaign will be available in both Backdrop and MailChimp as a draft until it is sent.
 After sending, campaigns can no longer be edited.